suman-kumar/ITWS/README.md

 # ITWS
+S.no. - 67 ;
+Name  - Suman Kumar ;
-Repository for IT Workshop assignment on Numerical Algorithms GROUP 2 - [24,57,67,69,70]
+Repository for IT Workshop assignment on Graphing and Plotting in continuation with the numerical programming assignment.